SCOREC/Cabana/devplan.md

 required.

 Tasks:
-- define a helper function that uses the permutation function to attempt to swap an element with a lot of unused capacity with one that is out of space - this could be done periodically for the worst elements to delay/prevent a full rebuild
+- [ ] define a rebuild function that creates a new ElmAOSOA with sufficient capacity to hold values from an existing ElmAOSOA
-- define a rebuild function that creates a new ElmAOSOA with sufficient capacity to hold values from an existing ElmAOSOA
+- [ ] define a helper function that uses the permutation function to attempt to swap an element with a lot of unused capacity with one that is out of space - this could be done periodically for the worst elements to delay/prevent a full rebuild

 ### Cabana Access Functions